Monte Paschi says NIT Holdings offer too vague to evaluate

-MILAN Italy's Banca Monte dei Paschi di Siena (BMPS.MI) said on Wednesday that an offer from Hong Kong-based NIT Holdings to invest up to 10 billion euros ($12.48 billion) was too vague and unclear for it to evaluate.
+MILAN Nov 5 Italy's Banca Monte dei Paschi di Siena said on Wednesday that an offer from Hong Kong-based NIT Holdings to invest up to 10 billion euros ($12.48 billion) was too vague and unclear for it to evaluate.

 In a statement issued through an Italian public relations agency on Monday, NIT Holdings proposed the investment, which would be more than three times Monte dei Paschi's market capitalisation of some 3 billion euros.